ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 pdb=loadpdb 1sj0_leap.pdb
 ```

-At this point, the pdb should load without any errors and tleap should add in any extra necessary atoms for you.
-If there are no issues, please proceed with the following.
+At this point, the pdb should load without any errors and tleap should add in any extra necessary atoms for you. **Have your mentor ensure that the above steps loaded the protein correctly.** If there are no issues, please proceed with the following.

+First, we determine if the system has a net charge, and how many ions we'll need to counterbalance it.

+`charge pdb`

+This command will tell you the net charge of the system.
+To simulate being in cytoplasm, we will add some ions (cells are kinda salty).
+These atoms will be Na+ and Cl-.
+Add 30 or 31ions to neutralize your system.
+For example, if your system has a net charge of -3, add 17 Na ions and 14 Cl- ions.

 ```
 	solvateBox pdb TIP4PEWBOX 10		! solvate with 10 A buffer
-	addions pdb Na+ 5				! balance charges saveamberparm pdb system.prmtop system.inpcrd
+	addions2 pdb Na+ 17				! balance charges
+	addions2 pdb Cl+ 14				! balance charges
+	saveamberparm pdb system.prmtop system.inpcrd
-	savepdb pdb 1sj0_formd.pdb
+	savepdb pdb 1sj0_forMd.pdb
 	quit
 ```